Fort Bliss: Camp Concordia (1868–1876)

 After May 1867 Rio Grande flooding seriously damaged the Magoffinsville post, Fort Bliss was moved to a site called 'Camp Concordia' in March 1868.
 Camp Concordia's location was immediately south of what is now Interstate 10, across from Concordia Cemetery in El Paso.
-The Rio Grande was about a mile south of the camp at that time; water was hauled daily by mule team to the camp.
+The Rio Grande was about a mile south of the camp at that time.
+Water was hauled daily by mule team to the camp.
 On 11 March 1869 the old name of Fort Bliss was resumed.

-Water, heating, and sanitation facilities were at a minimum in the adobe buildings of the fort; records reveal that troops suffered severely from dysentery and malaria and that supplies arrived irregularly over the Santa Fe Trail by wagon train.
-The Concordia post was abandoned in January 1877, and after troops left in January, El Paso was without a garrison for more than a year.
-By that time, the town and its environs on the north side of the river had swelled to a population of almost 800.
+Water, heating, and sanitation facilities were at a minimum in the adobe buildings of the fort.
+Records reveal that troops suffered severely from dysentery and malaria and that supplies arrived irregularly over the Santa Fe Trail by wagon train.
+In January 1877, the Concordia post was abandoned.
+After the troops left, El Paso was without a garrison for more than a year.
+By that time, El Paso and its environs on the north side of the river had swelled to a population of almost 800.

 Hart's Mill (1878–1893)

-On New Year's Day,1878, Fort Bliss was established as a permanent post; the Company L Buffalo Soldiers of the Ninth Cavalry and Company C of the 15th Infantry, were sent to Fort Bliss to prevent further trouble over the salt beds and the usage of Rio Grande water for irrigation purposes.
-Prior to this date, the government had had a policy of simply leasing property for its military installations.
-Now, however, a tract of 135 acre was purchased at Hart's Mill on the river's edge in the Pass, near what is today the UTEP.
-With a $40,000 appropriation, a building program was begun.
-The first railroad arrived in 1881, and tracks were laid across the military reservation, thereby solving the supply problems for the fort and the rapidly growing town of El Paso.
+On New Year's Day 1878, Fort Bliss was established as a permanent post.
+The Company L Buffalo Soldiers of the Ninth Cavalry and Company C of the 15th Infantry, were sent to Fort Bliss to prevent further trouble over the salt beds and the usage of Rio Grande water for irrigation purposes.
+Prior to this date, the government had a policy of leasing property for its military installations.
+A tract of 135 acre was purchased at Hart's Mill on the river's edge in the Pass, near what is today the UTEP.

+With a $40,000 appropriation, a building program began.
+The first railroad arrived in 1881, and tracks were laid across the military reservation, solving the supply problems for the fort and the rapidly growing town of El Paso.
 By 1890, Hart's Mill had outlived its usefulness, and Congress appropriated $150,000 for construction of a military installation on the mesa approximately 5 mi east of El Paso's 1890 city limits.
 Although no money was appropriated for the land, $8,250 was easily raised by the local residents, who realized the economic benefit to the area.

 Present site (1893–today)

-The present site of Fort Bliss on La Noria mesa, was laid out by Captain John Ruhlen from 1891 to 1892 and was first occupied by four companies of the 18th Infantry in October 1893.
+The present site of Fort Bliss on La Noria mesa, was laid out by Captain John Ruhlen from 1891 to 1892.
+In October 1893, it was occupied by four companies of the 18th Infantry.